 0 to 16 year olds: Extra childcare savings for working parents

-Working parents can use one of these schemes to pay for extra childcare hours or services.
+If you and your partner (if you have one) are both working, you can use one of these schemes to pay for extra childcare hours or services.

 - Tax-Free Childcare on GOV.UK

-- Universal Credit childcare costs on GOV.UK (if you claim Universal Credit
+- Universal Credit childcare costs on GOV.UK (if you claim Universal Credit)

 See Help with childcare costs while you study.